mittwald/brudi/README.md

 Using `brudi` will save you from finding yourself writing bash-scripts to create your backups.

+Besides creating backups, `brudi` can also be used to restore your data from backup in an emergency.

 ## Table of contents

 - [Usage](#usage)